SLPVH/slp-rewards/README.md

 ### config.js:
 slp-rewards/static/web/js/config.js

-productList: An object array of products that will be shown on the shopping page that the customer can add to their car for purchase.
+* productList: An object array of products that will be shown on the shopping page that the customer can add to their cart for purchase.

-Token_Price_Multiplier: This should be equal to the tokensPerDollar variable in config.json
+* Token_Price_Multiplier: This should be equal to the tokensPerDollar variable in config.json

-fundingAddress: This should be equal to the fundingAddress in config.json
+* fundingAddress: This should be equal to the fundingAddress in config.json

-tokenId: This should be equal to TokenID in config.json
+* tokenId: This should be equal to TokenID in config.json

-tokenName: This is the name of the token you want to be displayed on the e-commerce website
+* tokenName: This is the name of the token you want to be displayed on the e-commerce website

 ```javascript
 let productList = [